DevExpress/testcafe/docs/articles/documentation/test-api/intercepting-and-mocking-http-requests/README.md

 ---
 # Intercepting HTTP Requests

 This section describes how to handle HTTP requests in your tests.
 TestCafe allows you to log them and mock the responses out of the box.
-You can also create a custom HTTP request hook, which allows you, for instance, to emulate Kerberos or client certificate authentication.
+You can also create a custom HTTP request hook, which allows you, for instance, to emulate authentications like **Kerberos** or **Client Certificate Authentication**.

 * [Logging HTTP Requests](logging-http-requests.md)
 * [Mocking HTTP Responses](mocking-http-responses.md)